iTwin/itwinjs-core/core/frontend-devtools/README.md

   * "sphere": Bounding sphere representing the full range of each tile.
 * `fdt webgl report compatibility` - Opens a modal dialog with information about the client's level of support for various features of the iModel.js display system.
 * `fdt webgl lose context` - Force a webgl context loss.
+* `fdt frustum selected` - Toggles a decoration representing the current frustum of the selected viewport.
+The decoration is displayed in any *other* open viewports - so if no other viewports are open, this key-in has no effect.
+Accepts at most 1 argument (Case-insensitive):
+  * "on": Display the decoration.
+  * "off": Stop displaying the decoration.
+  * "toggle" or no arguments: Invert the current state.
 * `fdt frustum snapshot` - Toggles a decoration representing the current frustum of the active viewport.
-The decoration remains displayed until it is toggled back off.
+The decoration remains displayed until it is toggled back off. `fdt frustum selected` is much more useful, but requires at least two open viewports.
 Accepts at most 1 argument (Case-insensitive):
   * "on": Display the decoration.
   * "off": Stop displaying the decoration.
   * "toggle" or no arguments: Invert the current state.